-On my first trip, I stayed in the Central Canal Ring at the Hotel Pulitzer.
+On my first trip to Amsterdam, I stayed in the Central Canal Ring at the Hotel Pulitzer.
 It is at Prinsengracht 315-331, just a short walk from the Anne Frankhuis.
 The five-star hotel is made up of 24 old canal houses centered around a garden courtyard that is really lovely.
 I really liked eating breakfast in the casual brasserie overlooking a canal.
 I highly recommend this beautiful property!

 Hotel Roemer: This trip I stayed at this delightful small boutique hotel in an 18th Century Townhouse near the Vondelpark and the museums at Van Baerlestraat 5.
 I enjoyed the great staff and my contemporary room.
 They have a delightful small living room/breakfast room overlooking a lovely garden in the back.
 The staff was really exceptional and could not have been more accommodating in ordering taxis and making recommendations.
 Hope Fiona is still there when you go!
 It is close to the museums, great shopping and to restaurants like the sleek Seafood Bar.
 Roemer Visscherstraat 10.